Brenner650/GADD-Extras/README.md

 All you have to do is modify the files you want, add all your shit to the files, call them in the provided fn_init.sqf inside the init folder
 If you didnt add any new files, ignore the init.

+Pack the "gadd_extras" folder into a PBO and drop the PBO into your addons folder inside @ExileServer.

 Enjoy.